What is an Accessibility Fund?

 Is there a limit to the funding that a development can apply to?

-Accessibility Fund can co-pay up to 80% of construction costs for the upgrading of basic accessibility features and can be extended to cover up to 60% of construction costs for additional features beyond basic accessibility features and it is capped at $300,000 per building.
+For eligible buildings built before 1990, the Accessibility Fund can co-pay up to 80% of construction costs for the upgrading of basic accessibility features and can be extended to cover up to 60% of construction costs for additional features beyond basic accessibility features as well as Universal Design features and it is capped at $300,000 per building/development.

 What type of upgrading projects do not qualify for the Accessibility Fund?

-The Fund does not apply to private landed residential buildings and buildings undergoing major additions and alterations, which, under the current building regulations, have to comply with the prevailing accessibility code.
+The Fund does not apply to private landed residential buildings and buildings undergoing extensive/major additions and alterations, which, under the current building regulations, must comply with the prevailing Code on Accessibility in the Built Environment.

 For private residential buildings, the Fund only applies to the upgrading of communal areas with accessibility features.
 Individual dwelling units are not eligible for the Fund.